captaindane/swt16/README.md

 Currently, this project contains no tooling to generate machine code for the processor (not even an assembler/disassembler).
 This means, the programmer has to write the machine code themselves.
 For a limited-size ISA like the one used for this project, this is actually still feasible (and sometimes even fun!).
-Examples can be found in the [prog] directory.
+Examples progams can be found in the [prog] directory.
+They contain extensive comments that help to understand the machine code.
 Refer to [doc/ISA.odt] for an overview of the current state of the ISA.

 ## Note